practiccollie/ec2_secure/README.md

 ![textanim-BQ0bR](https://github.com/practiccollie/ec2_secure/assets/97513174/3ff4ab6b-e647-440f-97c6-d6dc5b864ded)

-This **ec2_secure** script allows you to create an EC2 instance in AWS.
+This **ec2_secure** Terraform script allows you to create an EC2 instance in AWS.
 Below is a walkthrough of the script's components and how to use it (Free-Tier dont worry :grin:).

 ## Script Components